talsma-ict/context-propagation/readme.md

   Adds [Micrometer] Timers for context propagation.
 - [context-timer-opentelemetry](timers/context-timer-opentelemetry):
   Creates OpenTelemetry histogram meters for context propagation.
-- context-timer-opentracing:
-  Old module creating opentracing spans for context propagation.
-  Consider replacing by its successor, opentelemetry.

 ## New in version 2